The Mixxer - Language Exchange Community for Everyone

 2. I signed up, now what?

 Do a search for a language partner.
-Send a couple of people a message specifying a time and asking them if they'd like to do a language exchange exchange.
+Send a couple of people a message specifying a time and asking them if they'd like to do a language exchange.
 Be sure to include your native language, the language you're learning as well as your contact information.
 If you don't want to give out your email, they can reply to you via the Mixxer.
 Once you've spoken, add them as a Friend on their profile page under Relationships.
-Finally, write a blog post.
+Finally, practice your writing.
 It will help with your writing and make it easier for others to find you for a language exchange.

 3. What else do I need to learn a language online?

 You're going to want to a grammar guide to give you some direction.
 Depending on your language, you may find a good resource online.
 Otherwise, a traditional grammar textbook is fine.
 Next, be sure to practice the four basic skills of learning a language: reading, writing, listening, and speaking.
 The Mixxer is a great way to practice speaking and getting help with your writing.
-Wordchamp is a great resource for helping language learner read web pages and learn new vocabulary.
+I'd also recommend checking our resources from the BBC,COERLL, and the U.S. Foreign Service.
 Practice listening using TV as well as online video and radio stations.
 This will also give you interesting topics for your language exchanges.

 4. What are the rules for the Mixxer?